The Other Final

-The Other Final is a 2003 documentary film, directed by of Dutch communications agency Kessels Kramer, about a football match between Bhutan and Montserrat, the then-lowest ranked teams in the FIFA World Rankings.
+The Other Final is a 2003 documentary film, directed by Johan Kramer of Dutch communications agency KesselsKramer, about a football match between Bhutan and Montserrat, the then-lowest ranked teams in the FIFA World Rankings.
 The game was played in the Changlimithang Stadium, Thimphu, Bhutan on 30 June 2002, the same day as the 2002 FIFA World Cup final.
 Bhutan won the game 4–0, their first ever victory and the first time they had kept a clean sheet.
 The friendly match, officially sanctioned by FIFA, saw Bhutan rise out of the bottom two of the world rankings and kept Montserrat in last place.
 The referee was Englishman Steve Bennett.

 Background

 Held on the same day as the World Cup Final, this alternative final featured the world’s lowest ranking teams of Bhutan and Montserrat.
 The project was conceived and filmed by KesselsKramer, with the intention of communicating that football needn’t be so focused on competition.
 Instead, this sport that crossed all national boundaries could be viewed as a means of bringing people together in fellowship.

 — Statement from KesselsKramer on the purpose of the documentary.

 In 2002, Montserrat were ranked last in the world FIFA rankings with Bhutan second last.
 Prior to their meeting, Bhutan, who first competed in 1982, had never won an official match (they had one victory over Tibet, who are not FIFA members so the match was not officially sanctioned), whilst Montserrat, who made their debut in 1950 had only managed two victories, both against Anguilla in the 1995 Caribbean Cup, in their entire history.
 Additionally, financial constraints and a slump in the popularity of the game in the 1980s and 1990s had impacted the development of the national team in Bhutan, as well as the fact that the low level of facilities in the country had prevented the team from attempting to qualify for the FIFA World Cup.

 Montserrat had also suffered their own significant misfortunes, when the Soufrière Hills erupted causing widespread devastation to the island.
 Seismic activity had occurred in 1897–1898, 1933–1937, and again in 1966–1967, but the eruption that began on 18 July 1995 was the first since the 16th century in Montserrat.
 When pyroclastic flows and mudflows began occurring regularly, the capital, Plymouth, was evacuated, and a few weeks later a pyroclastic flow covered the city in several metres of debris.
 The British destroyer took a large role in evacuating Montserrat's population to other islands; these included Antigua and Barbuda, who warned they would not be able to cope with many more refugees.
 About 7,000 people, or two-thirds of the population, left Montserrat; 4,000 to the United Kingdom.
 These events understandably had a major impact on football in Montserrat and the team did not compete internationally for four years and when they returned they had to play all of their matches away from Montserrat after the eruptions had destroyed the only football stadium of an international standard.